StockSharp/AlgoTrading/Designer/Gallery/Schemas/Hammer_Candle/README.md

 ## Strategy Overview

-- Two candle pattern blocks carry the exact formulas of the original strategy: a body greater than zero, one shadow longer than twice the body and the opposite shadow shorter than half the body.
+- Two candle pattern blocks define a body greater than zero, one shadow longer than twice the body and the opposite shadow shorter than half the body.
 - The built-in Hammer and Inverted Hammer patterns are deliberately not used, because their formulas measure the shadows against the candle length rather than against the body.
 - A simple moving average of the closing price splits the chart into a cheap half and an expensive half and is both the entry filter and the exit line.
 - The position guard makes sure a pattern is acted on only when the diagram is flat.